 The well-known US clothing brand, which emerged from humble beginnings as a retailer of specialist climbing gear, came under sharp criticism when its new ad campaign video explaining what it had done, was shared online by Advertising Age.

 In the campaign video, North face proudly announced how they had "hacked" the search rankings using Wikipedia pages and it cost "nothing".
-Further, boasting, how they cleverly noticed; ‘before going on a trip, everyone does a google search’ and ‘most of the time, the first image is from Wikipedia’, so they ‘did what no one has done before’.
+Further boasting how they cleverly noticed; “before going on a trip, everyone does a google search” and “most of the time, the first image is from Wikipedia”, so they “did what no one has done before”.

 They photographed models wearing their brand in more than 15 adventurous places, including Brazil's Guarita State Park, as well as California's Cabo peninsula and Scotland's Cuillin mountains.
-Then in April, with hired help from a Brazilian subsidiary ad agency Leo Burnett Tailor Made, they simply ‘switched’ the Wikipedia location images for their own branded images, ‘simple as that’.
+Then in April, with hired help from a Brazilian subsidiary ad agency Leo Burnett Tailor Made, they simply switched the Wikipedia location images for their own branded images. “simple as that” according to the video..

-The self-praising video was not well received and experienced a social media backlash, while The Wikimedia Foundation, which set up and oversees the online encyclopaedia, called the campaign ‘unethically’ manipulating.
-Adding, ‘what they did was akin to defacing public property,… commercial promotion goes directly against the policies, purpose and mission of Wikipedia to provide neutral, fact-based knowledge to the world.’
+The self-praising video was not well received and experienced a social media backlash whilst The Wikimedia Foundation, which set up and oversees the online encyclopaedia, called the campaign ‘unethically’ manipulating, adding, “what they did was akin to defacing public property,… commercial promotion goes directly against the policies, purpose and mission of Wikipedia to provide neutral, fact-based knowledge to the world.”

-North Face was red faced and duly issued the following apology via Twitter:
+North Face was left red faced and duly issued the following apology via Twitter:

 "We believe deeply in Wikipedia's mission and apologise for engaging in activity inconsistent with those principles,"